PmasonFF/Zooniverse-data-digging/README.md

 This is an attempt to open a repository of the scripts I have written for various zooniverse projects.
 It is a work in progress.
+These scripts are written in Python 3.6.2.
+They use as few additional packages as possible - the goal is to be able to run them with an out-of-the box Python set-up.
+This is not always possible (eg plotting); in those cases I will provide a complete list of the required dependencies.
+I am not a professional coder - I deliberately use simple explicit code to make these scripts as easy to undersatnd and modify as possible - the goal is that they are useable by someone with minimal coding experience.
+To use most of them one needs to be able to follow some (hopefully) simple instructions.
+These will include copying and pasting defined blocks of code, commenting out or "uncommenting" various lines of code, modifing some specified strings/and or variable names, and running the result in a python interpreter.
+Between the instructions, comments in the code, and the example demos someone with minimal coding experience (like me) should be able to extract their zooniverse data in a useable form from projects built with the standard project builder.

 ## DBSCAN clustering script